tgrecojr/goldfinch/.serena/memories/project_overview.md

 ## Commands
 The tool provides three main commands:
-- `list` - Display all keys across all secrets
+- `list` - Display all secret names in your AWS account
-- `get <KEY>` - Retrieve a specific key's value from any secret
+- `get <SECRET_NAME>` - Retrieve all key-value pairs from a specific secret by name
-- `search <PATTERN>` - Find keys matching a substring pattern across all secrets
+- `search <PATTERN>` - Find secrets and keys matching a substring pattern (searches both secret names and key names)

 Configuration:
 - No configuration required - automatically discovers and operates on all secrets in the AWS account

 ## Automatic Secret Discovery
 The tool automatically discovers all AWS Secrets Manager secrets in your account using the `ListSecrets` API.
-All secrets containing JSON key-value pairs are merged together, and commands operate on the combined data from all secrets.
+Commands can list secret names, retrieve all contents from a specific secret, or search across both secret names and keys within secrets.